tewisme/ManageSubject/README.md

 Hello Guys.
 This is my first Application use C++ and Makefile.

-If use wanna run this:
+If you wanna run this:

 Step 1: Install make and lastest g++